ErpNetDocs/winclient/introduction/documents/document-command-ribbon.md

 ![More…](pictures/definition-more.png)

 When the document is in a <b>New</b> state, this function provides the following opportunities:
-1.	<b>Connect to Customer</b> – connects you to the customer with the data that is already entered in the program;
+1.	<b>Connect to customer</b> – connects you to the customer with the data that is already entered in the program;

 ![Connect to customer](pictures/connect-to-customer.png)

 2.	<b>Select from navigator</b> – allows you to select a value for that field from the navigator;
 3.	<b>More</b>:
--	<b>Create new for Customer</b> – create a record for the current field;
+-	<b>Create new for customer</b> – create a record for the current field;
 -	<b>Refresh display values (F9)</b> – refresh the values for the drop menu of the current field;
 -	<b>Create form Internet</b> – automatically retrieves all the data for a given company from the Internet, by entering the VAT number.
 Choosing another field from the Header, which has a definition, will cause the elements of the context menu to change.
-For example, when clicking on the *Document Type* field in the Document panel.
+For example, when clicking on the *Document Type* field in the *Document* panel.

 ## Data tab
 The Data tab includes: